MarkoGodra/TopicServer/README.md

 Server is not interactive, except when command quit/QUIT is entered.
 It only provides information on new connections or when someone disconnects.
 Command quit/QUIT is self-explanatory and tells the server to go down.

+####Starting the Subscriber
+Subscriber is used when you want to recive info about certain topic.
+Info is provided by publishers.
+To start subscriber you use **client** executive, because it is adjusted to be used by both subscriber and publisher.
+You have to provide server's port number on which you want to connect.
+You decide which, based on your intentions - do you want to be susbcriber or publisher.
+This is done using -p flag.
+Also you need server's ip.
+This is done using -i flag.

+Here is an example of starting the server from the top directory, and connecting to you local host:
+>./out/server -p 27015 -i 127.0.0.1

+Client will try to connect to this address and port, if successful you'll get following output:
+>You have successfully connected to: 127.0.0.1 : 27015
+>If you want to communicate with the server, type in your message and press enter

+####Subscriber usage
+Subscriber has 3 commands:
+* Subscribe
+	This command will subscribe you to specifed topic, so you could do that like this:
+	>SUBSCRIBE FOOD

+	If topic dosen't exist you will get this message:
+	>Specifed topic is not active, or it does'nt exist.
+Check your spelling, or try later!

+	Else you will recive following message:
+	>You will publish information for topic: FOOD!
+* Unsubscribe
+	This command will unsubscribe tou from specifed topic, example:
+	>UNSUBSCRIBE FOOD

+	If successful this is the message:
+	>You are sussccesfully unsubscribed!
+* Quit
+	This will get you off the server and quit program.

+They are all case insensitive.
 ####Starting the

 ## Contributing

 For now, only one publisher should publish news, because every time one disconnects, list of subscribers for that topic is erased and the topic is removed from the hash map.
 If two publishers provide info for the same topic, and one disconnects, list of subscribers is erased and topic removed although second is still active.
 This happens because topics are not connected to publishers ip's.
-One of the ways to this is to implement another hashmap that also connects topics for list of publishers and keeps topics active as long as that list is not empty.
+One of the ways to solve this is to implement another hashmap that also connects topics for list of publishers and keeps topics active as long as that list is not empty.
 This could be patched.

 ## Help